STREATHAM FOOD FESTIVAL 2014 took place from Thursday 5th – Sunday 8th June.

 HITHERFIELD PRIMARY SCHOOL’S HERBY BREAD SESSION

-To kick-off the festival, a class of Year 1 pupils at Hitherfield Primary School had the opportunity to make herby breads with Duncan Salisbury-Gaumont, founder of Streatham’s new bakery, Elephant Bakehouse.
+To kick-off this year’s festival, a class of Year 1 pupils at Hitherfield Primary School had the opportunity to make herby breads with Duncan Salisbury-Gaumont, founder of Streatham’s new bakery, Elephant Bakehouse.

 In the morning, local grower and horticultural educator Jenny Hindson led a session on herb-growing, giving children the chance to learn about different varieties of herbs as well as planting herbs to grow over the coming months.